More Hiroshima Carp COVID-19 infections announced - Get Hiroshima

 More Hiroshima Carp COVID-19 infections announced

-7 more Hiroshima Carp players, a coach and a member of staff have tested positive for COVID-19 it was announced last night.
+5 more Hiroshima Carp players, a coach and a member of staff have tested positive for COVID-19 it was announced last night.
+This brings the total number of members of the Carp organization who have tested positive this week to 10, including 8 players.

 The players who have tested positive are fan favorite Suzuki Seiya, Chono Hisayoshi, Omori Minoru, Ishihara Tomoki and Hatsuki Ryotaro.
 The coach is Asayama Toyo.